This post may contain affiliate links. Please read my disclosure policy.

 - 2 tbsp olive oil

-- 1 carrot chopped
+- 1 large carrot chopped

-- 2 ribs celery chopped
+- 2 stalks celery chopped

-- 1 medium onion chopped
+- 1 medium white onion chopped

 - 2 cloves garlic crushed

 - 3 tbsp tomato paste